-Most review articles regarding p-synephrine and bitter orange extract assume that because of the structural similarities, p-synephrine, m-synephrine, ephedrine, norepinephrine, epinephrine, and amphetamine all exert similar properties and fail to consider or discuss the receptor binding studies that have been conducted.
-For more detail on this see refrence (2)
+Most review articles regarding p-synephrine and Bitter Orange extract assume that because of the structural similarities, p-synephrine, m-synephrine, ephedrine, norepinephrine, epinephrine, and amphetamine all exert similar properties and fail to consider or discuss the receptor binding studies that have been conducted.
+For more detail on this see reference (2)

 Bitter Orange – Scientific Evidence

 A total of 23 published and unpublished studies involving a total of approximately 450 total human subjects were reviewed.
 Of these total subjects, approximately 360 consumed Bitter Orange/p-synephrine containing products, with 247 subjects involved in published studies and 113 subjects involved in studies that have not been published to date.
 (1)

 In one study after six weeks, the treated group lost small but significant amounts of body weight (1.4 kg) and body fat (2.9%).
 No significant changes in blood pressure, heart rate, electrocardiographic findings, serum chemistry or urinalysis were noted and no significant changes were observed in the results of the Profile of Mood States Questionnaire for fatigue or vigor.
 The treated group also experienced a significant increase in basal metabolic rate as compared to the placebo group.
 (1)